-We have made a number of changes to ensure that you can join us safely for public worship from 5th July.
+We have made a number of changes to ensure that you can join us safely for public worship.
 Please ensure you read the information below before attending.

 Upon arrival, you will be asked to provide your name and contact details.
 This is in order to support the NHS Track and Trace system.

 For those unable to use the booking system, places have been allocated for those arriving without advance reservation.

 Worshippers are asked to queue at the Cathedral’s West Door, using the floor stickers to adhere to social distance recommendations.
 Routing into the Cathedral for Worship will follow the existing system; entrance via West door and South aisle, exit via North aisle and out West door.
 All other entrances and exits to the building will remain closed.
 This route will be continually monitored to ensure everyone’s safety.

 - Communion will be brought to worshippers by the presiding clergy